rokicki/type3search/README.md

 In this repository I am including searchsample.tex, the test file I am using for much of this work.

+You can see the Type 1 pdf here as searchsampleT1.pdf.

 ## Results: Just Add Encoding